 <head> section of your HTML code and then another in the

 <body> section.
 The snippet of code can be obtained after logging in to your Google Tag Manager account and creating an account container.

 Google has a quick start guide to explain the process in detail.

-If you are using a content management system (CMS) like WordPress, you can check if your theme has places in your admin settings for you to just paste your two snippet of Tag Manager code into the right places.
+If you are using a content management system (CMS) like WordPress, you can check if your theme has placed in your admin settings for you to just paste your two snippets of Tag Manager code into the right places.

 Make sure to always check if your code ends up in the actual HTML by visiting your site after installation and look for the code after the

 <body> tag.
 Note that sometimes, CMS may not add tracking code while you are logged in as an administrator.
 To get past this, just open up your site and view the HTML source code in a private browsing window.